fle/fle.github.io/sources/009-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 Master branch
 ++++++++++++++

-Our branch *master* is the trunk, it simply contains codebase of the next release.
+Our branch ``master`` is the common trunk and simply contains all the codebase of the next release.
+Since we don't work directly on it, it evolves mainly with merges.

 SCHEMA